 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The cocktail is typically a combination of creme de menthe, creme de cacao, and heavy cream.
-Here the pie still gets its signature color and flavor from the creme de menthe, but the creme de cacao is swapped for a chocolate cookie crust and whipped cream is folded into the filling.
+The cocktail is typically a combination of crème de menthe, crème de cacao, and heavy cream.
+Here the pie still gets its signature color and flavor from the crème de menthe, but the crème de cacao is swapped for a chocolate cookie crust and whipped cream is folded into the filling.
 In addition, cream cheese is added to give the pie substance and richness.
-No cooking required!
+No baking required!

 2 (8-ounce) packages cream cheese, room temperature